-New Jersey is seen as a leader in the development of the SREC financing model.
-Program marketing communications and outreach seek to leverage this position and assist current and potential market actors clearly understand the process, procedures, and market mechanisms that underlie this component of the NJCEP.
-Marketing and communications activities for the SREC registration are coordinated and consistent with the REIP marketing plan presented earlier.
-At the same time it is a priority to clearly identify the SREC Registration program as a stand-alone process, particularly for nonrebated solar projects.
+New Jersey is seen as a leader in renewable energy through its development of the SREC financing model.
+Program marketing communications and outreach seek to leverage this position and assist current and potential market actors so that they clearly understand the process, procedures, and market mechanisms that underlie this component of the NJCEP.
+Marketing and communications activities for the SREC REGISTRATION PROGRAM are coordinated and consistent with the REIP marketing plan presented earlier.
+At the same time it is a priority to clearly identify the SREC REGISTRATION PROGRAM as a stand-alone process, particularly for non-rebated solar projects.